Most families book flights at exactly the wrong time.

 Does flying on Tuesday save money for families?

-Yes — both booking on Tuesday and departing on Tuesday save money.
-Tuesday and Wednesday departures consistently run 15 to 25% cheaper than Friday and Sunday flights.
+Yes.
+Both booking on Tuesday and departing on Tuesday save money.
+Tuesday and Wednesday departures consistently run 15 to 25 percent cheaper than Friday and Sunday flights.
 Combining a Tuesday booking with a Tuesday or Wednesday departure gives families the best chance of paying the lowest possible fare.
+For a family of four, shifting departure from Sunday to Tuesday on the same route can save $200 to $600.

 What tools do smart parents use to find cheap family flights?

-Google Flights’ price calendar shows the cheapest available dates across a full month.
-Skyscanner price alerts notify you when fares drop on your saved route.
-Going — formerly Scott’s Cheap Flights — sends alerts when prices hit genuine lows on specific routes.
+Google Flights shows the cheapest available dates across a full month using its price calendar view, which is essential for identifying whether shifting departure by two days saves hundreds.
+Skyscanner lets you set price alerts that email you when fares drop on your saved route.
+Hopper predicts whether prices on your specific route are likely to rise or fall and recommends whether to book now or wait.
 Using all three together removes the guesswork from finding cheap family airfare.